-You can lock your radio's programmable buttons and MFK to avoid inadvertent entry.
+You can lock your radio programmable buttons and MFK to avoid inadvertent entry.
 Check with your dealer or qualified technician for best selection to suit your usage.

-- Toggle the preprogrammed Keypad/Control Lock button to on. - 2 The display shows Kupd/Ctrl Lock. - 3 To unlock the buttons and MFK, toggle again.
+- Toggle the preprogrammed Keypad/Control Lock button to on.

+- The display shows Kypd/Ctrl Lock.

+- 2 Toggle again to unlock the controls.